MicrosoftDocs/power-pages-docs/power-pages-docs/configure/add-code-copilot.md

 ## Use Explain to understand code
 Copilot's Explain feature is useful for developers who are working on existing code and want to understand it.
 To use Explain, follow these steps:

 Select the lines of code you want to understand from the code editor, right-click to access the in-context menu.
 Select **Copilot in Power Pages** and choose **Explain**.
-Copilot records the selected lines of code in the chat panel and provide a response explaining the code to you.
+Copilot records the selected lines of code in the chat panel and provides a response explaining the code to you.

 Alternatively, select the lines of code and type `Explain selected code` in the Copilot chat panel.
 You can also directly ask Copilot by adding the code in the prompt.
 For example, you can ask `Explain the following code {% include 'Page Copy'%}`.